 Use the Statistics module to create exportable visualizations of the results of your text mining.
 The Statistics module works on the principle of pivot tables.
 You can create grids and charts and pop them into a report to illustrate your findings.

-To access the stats package click on the Stats icon on the left.
+To access the Statistics module click on the Statistics icon on the left.